Your guide to average salaries in Germany

 What's the minimum wage in Germany?

-Yes!
-Interns in Germany are entitled to a minimum wage once they satisfy certain conditions:
+Students and interns in Germany are entitled to a minimum wage once they satisfy certain conditions:

-• It is not an apprenticeship
+• It's not an apprenticeship

 • You’re not a volunteer